Robert Robinson Taylor

 Robert Robinson Taylor (June 8, 1868 – December 13, 1942) was an American architect and educator.
 Taylor was the first African-American student enrolled at the Massachusetts Institute of Technology (MIT), and the first accredited African-American architect when he graduated in 1892.
 He was an early and influential member of the Tuskegee Institute faculty.

-A native of Wilmington, North Carolina, Taylor remained in architectural practice in the American South for over forty years.
-He was part of what was possibly the nation’s first black architecture firm, Taylor and Persley, a partnership founded in July 1920 with Louis H. Persley.
+A native of Wilmington, North Carolina, Taylor remained in architectural practice in the American South for more than forty years.
+He was part of what was possibly the nation's first black architecture firm, Taylor and Persley, a partnership founded in July 1920 with Louis H. Persley.
 He designed many of the early buildings of the Tuskegee Institute, and at several other Historically black colleges and universities.
 As second-in-command to Booker T. Washington, the Tuskegee Institute's founder, Taylor was instrumental in both campus planning and inventing the school's industrial curriculum.

 Early life

 Robert Robinson Taylor was born on June 8, 1868, in Wilmington, North Carolina.
 His father, Henry Taylor, worked as a carpenter and businessman, born into slavery but freed in 1847 by his father and owner Angus Taylor.
 His mother, Emily Still, was the daughter of freedmen even prior to the Civil War.
 He left home for MIT in 1888, where he studied architecture.
 In June 1890 and again in September 1891, he was recommended for the Loring Scholarship, which he held for two consecutive academic years: 1890–1891 and 1892–1893.

 During his course of study at MIT, he talked in person on more than one occasion with Booker T. Washington.
 What Washington had in mind was for Taylor to develop the industrial program at Tuskegee and to plan and direct the construction of new buildings for the campus.
 At the MIT faculty meeting on May 26, 1892, Taylor was one of twelve students in Course IV, the architectural program, recommended for a degree.
 The class of 1892 was the largest on record since MIT's founding.
-After graduation Taylor did not head directly to Tuskegee.
+After graduation, Taylor did not head directly to Tuskegee.
 He finally accepted the Tuskegee offer in the fall or winter of 1892.